Beginners Guide to Ibiza

 Right, now we’re getting to the fun bit.
 You’re probably getting giddy now, so we’ll jump straight in, starting with the biggest players.

 Ushuaia Ibiza is a big one.
 The open-air, poolside club is recognised as one of the best clubs in the world.
-As such, they’ve got an event calendar packed with the biggest and best DJs and brands representing house, trance, techno, and EDM. if you’re looking for events with an underground vibe, ANTS is your best bet.
+As such, they’ve got an event calendar packed with the biggest and best DJs and brands representing house, trance, techno, and EDM, with residencies from Calvin Harris, Armin Van Buuren, and more.
+If you’re looking for events with an underground vibe, ANTS is probably your best bet.
 Ushuaia also has a hotel at d’en Bossa beach.
-Check out Ushuaia’s full season here

-Ushuaia’s sister club Hi Ibiza is another club hailed as one of the best in the world.
+Ushuaia’s sister club Hi Ibiza is another club hailed as one of the best in the world, coming out in DJ Mag as the number one for the fourth year in a row.
 Mainly focusing on house and techno, you can also find disco here (thanks to Glitterbox, a night popular among LGBTQ+ peeps), tech house, and more.
 Hi has two outdoor terraces, two rooms of music, and stunning toilets.
 That might sound weird but you’ll see what we mean when you get there.
 If it's your first time in Ibiza, we 100% recommend Hi and Ushuaia.
-Check out Hi’s full season of events here.

 ibiza-rocks